 ELK RIVER, Minn.
-(AP) — A Minnesota woman is recounting a terrifying ordeal as she worked to free her toddler from their car before a train struck the vehicle at a railroad crossing in Elk River.
+(AP) — A mother is recounting a terrifying ordeal as she worked to free her toddler from their car before a train struck the vehicle at a railroad crossing in eastern Minnesota.

-Anja Bochenski was driving her 15-month-old son, Henry, to day care Monday when she waited at a crossing for a train to pass.
-As she drove across the tracks, another train approached and her car started to slide.
-Another vehicle pushed them into the path of an oncoming Northstar commuter train.
+Anja Bochenski was driving her 15-month-old son, Henry, to day care Monday in Elk River when she waited at a crossing for a train to pass.
+The crossing arms rose and she drove across the tracks, but the gates dropped again as another train approached.
+As her car slid, another vehicle struck it and pushed it into the path of the oncoming Northstar commuter train.
+Bochenski couldn't get off the tracks.

 Information from: St. Cloud Times, http://www.sctimes.com